What Does a Production-Ready AI Assurance Platform Actually Do?

 That is the distinction buyers should keep in mind when they evaluate AI assurance platforms.
 A strong demo can make a model look safe.
 Production exposes something else: adversarial inputs, policy drift, tool misuse, coordination failures between agents, and unclear evidence when someone asks what happened and why.

-A production-ready AI assurance platform needs four connected functions: test, enforce, protect, and monitor.
-If one is missing, the rest get harder to trust.
+A production-ready AI assurance platform is the three pillars of the AI Assurance Lifecycle working as one architecture: Test and Detect, Protect and Enforce, Prove and Comply.
+If one pillar is missing, the rest get harder to trust.

-1. Test: prove the system can handle real production conditions
+1. Test and Detect: prove the system can handle real production conditions

 Pre-production testing fails in production when the test set looks clean but the workflow exposes adversarial patterns the test set never modelled.
 The green tick from the evaluation suite becomes the audit gap six weeks in, when a reviewer asks which scenarios were covered, at what threshold, and against which version of the workflow.